CONDITIONS TREATED

 • Suicidal thoughts

-Anxiety disorders are a group of mental illnesses, which causes distress that obstructs you to carry on with your life normally.
+Anxiety disorders are a group of mental illnesses that causes distress that obstructs you from carrying on with your life normally.

 For people who have one, worry and fear are constant and overwhelming, and can be disabling.
-But with treatment (cognitive behavior therapy and / or medication), many people can manage those feelings and get back to fulfilling life.
+But with treatment (cognitive behavior therapy and/or medication), many people can manage those feelings and get back to a fulfilling life.

 SIGNS AND SYMPTOMS